Processing math: 100%

 Machine learning setup

-The goal of a machine-learning model is to learn this relationship using a subset of the dataset.
+The goal of a machine-learning model is to learn this relationship using a subset StrainS of the dataset.

 Train-set and test-set